-With the game nip-and-tuck, Wildcats guard Quincey Gibson (So., Issaquah, Wash) provided a momentary spark with a block on an attempted layup by Marah Alindogan that landed out of bounds at the six-minute mark.
+With the game nip-and-tuck, Wildcats guard Quincey Gibson (Jr., Issaquah, Wash.) provided a momentary spark with a block on an attempted layup by Marah Alindogan that landed out of bounds at the six-minute mark.
 Johns and the Missionaries answered with a jumper on the ensuing possession, putting Whitman up 22-18.

 The game continued its back-and-forth pacing, before Whitman's Traver hit the game's first 3-pointer, pumping the Missionaries' lead to six points with 5:24 left in the half.